pmatsson/api_gateway/README.md

 ### Database versioning

-Database versioning is managed using Flask-Alembic.
+Database versioning is managed using Alembic.
 You can upgrade to the latest revision or downgrade to a previous one using the following commands:

 ```bash
 # Upgrade to latest revision